 Carat refers to the overall weight of the diamond.
 Just as a diamond contains 100 pennies, each carat consists of 100 points.
 For example, a 75 point diamond will weigh 0.75 carats.

 The cut of a diamond determines about 50% of the value as well as how much the diamond sparkles.
 The cut grades range from good being the lowest quality to Ideal being the highest quality.
 See the visual below that shows you the grading scale as well as the blue arrows which represents the light that goes within the diamond and based on how this is cut this will determine if the light bounces back out of the top which is what generates sparkle or for the lower cut grades this light is wasted and leaked out the side.
 Feel confident in knowing every Rare and Forever diamond goes through a process and must meet the standard of being Very Good to Excellent cut or above.

 The clarity refers to the existence and visual appearance of internal characteristics within a diamond.
 Every characteristic will appear different in terms of size, the color of the inclusion, and if this being visible or not.
 The most important part of choosing a diamond is to visually see this in person and make sure the grading done is accurate and meets your needs.
-With the Rare and Forever diamond we hand select each diamond prior to sending to the laboratory and make sure we can stand behind that we are the world’s most consistently and accurately graded diamond in the world.
+With the Rare and Forever diamond we hand select each diamond prior to sending to the laboratory and make sure we can stand behind that we are the world’s most consistently and accurately graded diamond.

 Brown, Green, and Milky

 Natural diamonds are made from carbon and are the hardest natural known substance on earth.
 Natural Diamonds are created over a period of time around 85 miles below the earth under natural conditions of very high pressure and temperature.
 It takes a period of over one to three billion years for natural diamonds to be created.
 There are many other alternatives out there such as Lab Grown, Treated, Laser Drilled, etc but know these are not natural diamonds nor do they have the value of a natural diamond.